 Flea allergies

-Insects, including fleas, can cause dermatitis with severe itching.
-For some dogs, though, flea bites can lead to canine flea allergy dermatitis (FAD).
-FAD in dogs is due to hypersensitivity to substances in flea saliva, and it can cause severe skin reactions long after the flea has jumped off.
+For some dogs, flea bites can lead to canine flea allergy dermatitis (FAD).
+FAD in dogs is due to hypersensitivity to substances in flea saliva, and it can cause severe skin reactions long after the flea is gone.

-Flea allergy dermatitis is the name of the skin irritation that occurs in response to a flea bite in allergic dogs.
 Spotting fleas or flea dirt helps with the diagnosis, but sometimes, a dog can develop signs of flea allergy dermatitis from one brief flea bite.
-Recent history of dog parks, boarding, grooming, or interaction with other animals could make flea exposure more likely.
+A recent history of dog parks, boarding, grooming, or interaction with other animals could make flea exposure more likely.

 Environmental allergies